Deli Mike: Subsequent history

 Despite their age, Airbus A340's were used as "jokers" in the 2010s, flying both short domestic and long-haul flights.
-In September 2011, Deli Mike had a runway excursion while landing at Chhatrapati Shivaji Maharaj International Airport in Mumbai.
-None of the occupants were injured in the incident.
+On 2 September 2011, Deli Mike had a runway excursion while landing at Chhatrapati Shivaji Maharaj International Airport in Mumbai.
+The 93 passengers on-board were evacuated safely and none of the occupants were injured in the incident.
+The aircraft only received some minor damage.
 Turkish Airlines pulled its Airbus A340 aircraft from scheduled flights in May 2016.
-From July 2016 onwards, TC-JDM and other A340 aircraft in the Turkish Airlines fleet were used on charter flights to carry passengers to Hajj.
+From July 2016 onward, TC-JDM and other A340 aircraft in the Turkish Airlines fleet were used on charter flights to carry passengers to Hajj.
 The aircraft was reconfigured to have an all-economy class layout, without any business class seats.
 During the winter period of 2016, a heavy downfall in traffic caused the airline to temporarily ground dozens of aircraft, including Deli Mike.
 In August 2017, Hürriyet reported that Turkish Airlines expected to maintain its Airbus A340 aircraft and use them for the Hajj flights until 2021 "thanks to good maintenance".
 Deli Mike was the oldest aircraft of the Turkish Airlines fleet as of September 2017.
+While criticizing Turkish Airlines in February 2018 for ordering new aircraft while many others were grounded in the meantime, Bora Erdin of pro-opposition newspaper Sözcü also added that the airline made "no clarification as to why the problematic plane [Deli Mike] was used persistently while unproblematic ones were on the ground" and highlighted the frequent issue of the landing gear not retracting after takeoff, causing the aircraft to return to the origin airport.